The Costs of An Upholstery Job

 - Advertising expenses: newspaper, telephone directories, websites, etc.

-- Talking to other clients who don't have their work done.
+- Time spent talking to other clients who don't have their work done.

 - Cleaning the shop